iTwenty/personal-website/content/posts/05-swiftui-drawerview-p1/index.md

 ### Adding support for drag gestures

-Our DrawerView still lacks one critical feature that Android has - Drag support.
+Our DrawerView still lacks one critical feature - drag support.
 To avoid making this post too long, we will focus on adding this support in another post which can be found [here]({{< ref "/posts/06-swiftui-drawerview-p2/index.md" >}}).
+Source code for this post can be found [here](https://github.com/iTwenty/DrawerView/tree/8895893e801a9e1262e875821f96663617e00e13)/

 ---
-[^geometryreader_swiftui_lab]: To know more about GeometryReader, I highly recommend checking this article - https://swiftui-lab.com/geometryreader-to-the-rescue/
+[^geometryreader_swiftui_lab]: To know more about GeometryReader, I recommend checking this article - https://swiftui-lab.com/geometryreader-to-the-rescue/

+[^layout_neutral]: To know more about layout neutrality in SwiftUI, I recommend checking this article - https://www.hackingwithswift.com/books/ios-swiftui/how-layout-works-in-swiftui

 [^inert_modifiers]: I couldn't find any official documentation for this behaviour.
 The closest thing is "Inert Modifiers" as talked about in WWDC21's "[Demystify SwiftUI](https://developer.apple.com/videos/play/wwdc2021/10022/)" talk (37:30 onwards).